 However, sometimes there can be situations when you need to share the link directly to the form without any distractions instead of directing the leads to the website and expecting them to click the button.
 For that goal, a special separate page with a form was created.

 One of the interesting design solutions for the Featured page was creating the “breaking lines”.
-They are placed across all the width of the page and feature the heading of the text blocks.
-The lines symbolize the pains and problems people face while hiring the medical personnel (Manual, Time-intensive, Chaotic).
+They are placed across the whole width of the page and feature the heading of the text blocks.
+The lines symbolize the pains and problems people face while hiring medical personnel (Manual, Time-intensive, Chaotic).

 In the process of scrolling the page, when the line reaches the central part of the screens, these pains, shown as barriers or borders, get broken this way supporting the main company message “Work without borders”.